 Our Manta Ray and Whiskey kayak paddles are both high-angle paddles designed for power and speed.
 Let’s compare the two models to see how they’re different…

 Manta Ray vs. Whiskey: Blade Size

 While both models are high-angle paddles, the Manta Ray has slightly bigger blades—102.5 square inches compared to the Whiskey’s 95 square inches.
 There’s quite a difference in blade shape, though, as you can see from the above photo.

 The Manta Ray’s blades are longer and slightly narrower at 7.5 x 18 inches while the Whiskey is 7.8 x 16 inches.
 Here’s why:

 The Manta Ray is designed for a variety of high-angle or loaded-boat situations: for flatwater paddlers with heavily-loaded kayaks, high-energy paddlers, packrafters and kayak anglers.
 It’s a universal large profile for these types of uses.

 The Whiskey’s blades are the true high-angle shape sought after by sea and whitewater kayakers.
-The short + wide combo is ideal to edge around the gunwall of the kayak for optimal forward propulsion when the blade is closest to the kayak.
+The short-plus-wide combo in the paddle’s blades is ideal to edge around the gunwall of the kayak for optimal forward propulsion when the blade is closest to the kayak.